gruns/blagoblag/content/drafts/why-crypto.rst

-Unfortunately, this methodology leads us astray: Google for many cryptographic problems leaves you with a pile of wrong answers, very few of us have friends who are cryptography experts to ask for help, and one can't just look at the result of a cryptographic operation and see if it's security.
+Unfortunately, this methodology leads us astray: Google for many cryptographic problems leaves you with a pile of wrong answers, very few of us have friends who are cryptography experts to ask for help, and one can't just look at the result of a cryptographic operation and see if it's secure.
 Security is a property much more subtle than we usually have to deal with:

 .. code-block:: pycon